raspberrypilearning/generic-scratch-add-costume/en/step_1.md

   ![choose location](images/choose_location.png)

-- To import multiple costumes, you can hold down shift while you are selecting them, then click on *OK* when you are finished.
+- To import multiple costumes, you can hold down **Shift** while you are selecting them.
+Click on **OK** when you are finished.

-- If you wish to delete the imported costume, select it an click on the small cross in the top right hand corner
+- If you wish to delete the imported costume, select it and click on the small cross in the top right hand corner.

 	![delete costume](images/delete_costume.png)